Learn why leading HR professionals trust ekincare! Read more

-As India began the world’s largest immunization exercise against COVID-19, which has so far infected more than a crore of people and killed more than 1.5 lakh in the country, around 100 beneficiaries each from the 3 crore priority group comprising healthcare and frontline workers were given the first shots of COVID-19 vaccines on the first day.
+As India began the world’s largest immunization exercise against COVID-19, which has so far infected more than 1 crore people and killed more than 1.5 lakh in the country, around 100 beneficiaries each from the 3 crore priority group comprising healthcare and frontline workers were given the first shots of COVID-19 vaccines on the first day.

 Since employers too have an obligation to maintain a safe and healthy workforce, including infection mitigation procedures, they need to keep it simple and strongly encourage the vaccine among their employees.
 Experts say employers play a major role in encouraging employees to get vaccinated against COVID-19 and help drive up immunity and get society back to normal.

 Here's how employers can play a big role in promoting COVID-19 vaccinations among their employees:

 No doubt, we Indians are hesitant about taking a vaccine for COVID-19.
 The declining caseload in India is also affecting everyone's interest in the vaccine.
 According to a report, 48.1% of employees say that they would accept their employer’s recommendation to take a vaccination, which implies that employers play a significant role in vaccine promotion.
 So, it's important for employers to conduct a company-wide survey to understand the reluctance or hesitancy regarding the COVID-19 vaccine and also determine potential acceptance rates and factors influencing the same.